Noncommutative Choquet theory: Abstract

 We identify the C*-algebra of continuous noncommutative functions on a compact noncommutative convex set as the maximal C*-algebra of the operator system of continuous noncommutative affine functions on the set.
 In the noncommutative setting, unital completely positive maps on this C*-algebra play the role of representing measures in the classical setting.

-The continuous convex noncommutative functions determine an order on the set of unital completely positive maps that is analogous to the classical Choquet order on probability measures.
+The role of noncommutative convex functions is crucial to our theory, and this is a new notion in the theory of noncommutative functions.
+The convex noncommutative functions determine an order on the set of unital completely positive maps that is analogous to the classical Choquet order on probability measures.
 We characterize this order in terms of the extensions and dilations of the maps, providing a powerful new perspective on the structure of completely positive maps on operator systems.

 Finally, we establish a noncommutative generalization of the Choquet-Bishop-de Leeuw theorem asserting that every point in a compact noncommutative convex set has a representing map that is supported on the extreme boundary.
 In the separable case, we obtain a corresponding integral representation theorem.